fishpowered/genisysbotchallenge/README.md

 ## Synopsis

 This is a simple test bed for developing A.I that can be pitted against one another.
+A demo video can be viewed here https://youtu.be/2OI4H56TNjw

 ## Installation